terrymandin/QuickReference/Azure/AzureBackup.md

 - Do you have any Trusted VMs.
 Trusted VMs are not configurable with Azure Site Recovery, but will with with Azure Backup Enhanced mode.
 - What are your regions?
 - Do you want to backup to another region?  (ie. Site Recovery)
+- Do you need a Crash or App consistent backup?

 ## To Do